pradeeban/mediator/docs/source/sections/MEDIator-REST-API.rst

 A sample Python client developed with Unirest has been included in MEDIator root directory.

+Set the REST_PORT variable in the MEDIator client to match the value as defined in the CommonConstants for the MEDIator server.

-You may just run it, after running the MEDIatorEngine, the core initialization class of the MEDIator server -
+You may run the MEDIator client, after running the MEDIatorEngine, the core initialization class of the MEDIator server -

 $ ./MEDIator_Client.py